 A57.
 The Australian Auditing Standards are relevant to engagements in the public sector.
-The public sector auditor's responsibilities, however, may be affected by the audit mandate, or by obligations on public sector entities arising from legislation, regulation, ministerial directives, government policy requirements, or resolutions of the legislature, which may encompass a broader scope than an audit of a financial report in accordance with the Australian Auditing Standards.
+The public sector auditor's responsibilities, however, may be affected by the audit mandate, or by obligations on public sector entities arising from law, regulation or other authority (such as ministerial directives, government policy requirements, or resolutions of the legislature), which may encompass a broader scope than an audit of a financial report in accordance with the Australian Auditing Standards.
 These additional responsibilities are not dealt with in the Australian Auditing Standards.
-They may be dealt with in the pronouncements of the International Organisation of Supreme Audit Institutions or national standard setters, or in guidance developed by government audit agencies.
+They may be dealt with in guidance developed by government audit agencies.